Why Influencers Ghost Brands?

 The transactional silence

 Between campaigns, most brands disappear.
 The creator hears from you when you need content.
 No check-in when their post performs well.
 No article forward.
 No congratulations when they hit a milestone.
 Just absence, followed by another pitch.
-The brands with the lowest ghost rates show up when there’s nothing to ask for.
+The brands with the lowest ghost rates show up when there is nothing to ask for.
 A DM that says “your post last week genuinely made us laugh, we shared it internally” costs nothing and signals everything.
+This is also the foundation of strong influencer ambassador programs.

 What relationship-first influencer marketing looks like

 This is not a soft concept.
-It’s a competitive advantage.
-The smartest brands aren’t chasing the loudest creators.
-They’re building relationships based on fit, not fame.
+It is a competitive advantage.
+The smartest brands are not chasing the loudest creators.
+They are building relationships based on fit, not fame.
 Values over views.
 Tone of voice over follower count.
 Audience culture above all.
+This is exactly the kind of influencer marketing approach that survives a maturing market.

 • Personalize the opening, every timeNot with flattery.
 With specificity.
-Show you watched, read, or listened to something they created, with enough detail to prove it wasn’t a summary.
+Show you watched, read, or listened to something they created, with enough detail to prove it was not a summary.
 Creators notice the difference immediately.

 • Share the objective before the briefStart a conversation before sending any formal document.
 “What angle do you think would land with your audience?”
 That single question turns a vendor relationship into a creative partnership.

 • Keep a relationship log, not just a campaign logKnow when you last reached out.
 Know who went quiet and why.
-Know who’s been in your orbit for a year without a campaign offer.
-This is the operational backbone of a retention strategy.
+Know who has been in your orbit for a year without a campaign offer.
+Pair it with tracking the right KPIs and you have a real retention system.

-• Follow up with value between campaignsShare content they’d find genuinely useful.
+• Follow up with value between campaignsShare content they would find genuinely useful.
 Send real performance numbers when their post crushes it.
 Acknowledge milestones.
 These micro-moments compound into creator loyalty that no rate card can buy.

 Built for this